IT MAKES ME WONDER: Kim McAninch

 Everyday visually attests to a practice of persistent presence—of consistently taking the time to find something worth caring about.
 It is a compilation of moments discovered by slowing down to investigate the magic in the mundane.

-This exhibition holds a year’s worth of experiences in small glass frames, and my hope is that visitors will walk away with a new appreciation for tiny, beautiful moments, feeling inspired to dive into their own daily practice, art-related or not.
+This exhibition holds a year’s worth of experiences in small glass frames, and Anna’s hope is that visitors will walk away with a new appreciation for tiny, beautiful moments, feeling inspired to dive into their own daily practice, art-related or not.

 In the Member Gallery: Keith Chamberlain and Pat St. Onge